 TO VIEW WORK

-amor eterno is about the daughter. the identities of being mexican, Indigenous, latinx, and first gen seep into this series. the love that machismo doesn’t give her. the love she cultivates, that learns to grow through stone.
+amor eterno is about the daughter. the identities of being mexican, Indigenous, latinx, and first gen seep in and through. the love that machismo doesn’t give her. the love she cultivates, that learns to grow through stone.

 cell phone images turned seriagraphs(silkscreen)